PUT-PTM/2019_DockerControl/readme.md

 # DockerControl

 ## overview
-Docker Control is a device that allows you to remotely control any Docker instances.
+Docker Control is a device that allows you to remotely control any Docker instance.

 ## description
+The system consists of two parts: STM device and server application.

+Server application can be run on any Docker instance with dedicated Dockerfile.
+It connects to Docker and facilitates custom over TCP protocol communication with STM.
+STM device lets user perform various operations on Docker, get system statistics and alers the user on containers death.

+Supported operations are:
+* Display all containers
+*	Display running containers
+* Start container
+*	Stop container
+*	Restart container
+*	Remove container
+*	Create container from image
+*	Display all images
+*	Display stats of system
+*	Notify about container death

 ### server
 tba